cake-tech/cakewallet-guides/index.md

 ## General info

 Cake Wallet is a non-custodial wallet.
 This means that all information about your wallet stores on your device, and you, the user, are 100% in control of your wallet and your funds.

-To fast and properly work your wallet should be always synchronized and you should see a "Synchronized" label on the top of the Main screen.
-The wallet has to scan the particular block the transaction was included in before it can display it in your wallet.
-You need to leave the Cake Wallet app open with your Phone awake while your wallet rescans the blocks for transactions involving your wallet.
+Click on a page or search for what you need help with.
+Support is only a click or message away!

 ## Cake Wallet service status